< back

 People who do not speak English or have easy access to the internet may be at a disadvantage with the clock ticking to inform everyone to make the transition.
 Some invitation emails to allow customers to create UKVI accounts have been sent to solicitors’ emails instead of the customers.
 Since these emails include no personal details for the purpose of security, we have no way of knowing for whom the invitations are intended.

-Non-EU citizens who were granted indefinite leave to enter or remain before BRPs were introduced in 2008 have been asked to apply for a BRP first before they can apply for an eVisa.
+Non-EU citizens who were granted indefinite leave to enter or remain before BRPs were introduced in 2008 are still being asked to apply for a BRP first before they can apply for an eVisa.
 This requires a no time limit (NTL) application which can be a slow and difficult process which can take months to complete.

 Applicants are expected to provide an extremely thorough record of their residence in the UK and any travel in and out of the country.
 The process could lead to investigations.
 Periods of absence from the UK of longer than two years would jeopardise indefinite leave to remain.